• Skip to primary navigation

 Yes, we do live in a shallow world.
 First impressions do count.
 Online marketing is just a computerised egg and spoon race with cash prizes.

-But if there’s a real desire to create a sense of community, tools including but not limited to comment systems and social Likes/Shares can be implemented to much greater effect.
+But if there’s a real desire to create a sense of community, tools including but not limited to comment systems and social likes/shares can be implemented to much greater effect.

-It may have been the case that before decent search engines and before Twitter, Facebook et al, there existed no way to gauge the popularity of a website.
+It may have been the case that before decent search engines and before Twitter, Facebook et al, there existed no way to gauge the popularity of a website, but today, we live in a world of feedback, reviews and rankings.

 Measuring Traffic and Engagement